tOOlmaRR/toolmarrs-collectables/InventoryImportTool/README.md

     1. Low Value, High Value, Cost, and Sell values must be numeric values but dollar signs are stripped off if present.
     1. Grading modifier must be a numeric value and is set to 1.0 if it is empty.
 1. Statistics
-    1. Labels must be in column 1 and they must exactly match what is expected, but can technically be in any oder.
+    1. Labels must be in column 1 and they must exactly match what is expected, but can technically be in any order.
-    1. The values should be in column 4, but technically should load if they are another column as well.
+    1. The values should be in column 4, but technically should load if they are in another column as well.
     1. Rows with labels that the program does not look for are skipped.
     1. Processing ends when it finds an empty row or when the end of the file is reached.
     1. Details: